 The year 2013 is done, and we’re looking forward to the developments of 2014 and what it has to bring.
 There have been many discoveries last year, but today we want to focus on some of the most impressive medical breakthroughs of 2013.
 This is a subject that concerns and interests us all, even if we are currently healthy.
 Although Western medicine is quite evolved and has managed to solve some important health problems for us, there are still enough issues to concern us yet, not to mention that new diseases or conditions are also discovered all the time.
-Medical Breakthroughs of 2013 picture
+[Not a valid template]

 - Parkinson’s Disease – This is a difficult condition, a neurodegenerative disease that causes the patient to lose control of their limbs and shake uncontrollably; this is just one of the main symptoms, and others may include the loss of smell, or a rigidity of facial expression.
 The medical breakthroughs of 2013 related to this disease are the discovery of a method that helps detect Parkinson’s at a much earlier stage, and it is suspected the method could function with Alzheimer’s as well.
 The test is done by collecting a panel of spinal fluid from the patient.